The Series Finale: Marketing

 In December 2020, a poster for the series was released featuring Maximoff and Vision standing behind several different televisions, with each screen displaying a different image from the series or showing the section of the actors' bodies behind the screen in a different costume from the series.
 Cooper Hood of Screen Rant noted that one of the screens in front of Maximoff's upper body depicted part of a costume that had not been seen in the MCU before, and wondered if the series was introducing a new Scarlet Witch costume.
 Several individual character posters were released for the series a month later, with the same format of televisions being in front of each character.
 On the poster for Maximoff, a screen in front of her torso revealed a different part of the new costume.
 Other commentators, including Nerdist and Molly Edwards of GamesRadar+, were surprised to discover the early costume reveal in these posters after seeing the new Scarlet Witch costume in full when watching the episode.
 Discussing the posters, Edwards stated that "the writing for Wanda's big transformation really was on the wall from the start."
 Also after the episode's release, Marvel partnered with chef Justin Warner to release a recipe for Westview Finale Snack Mix that was meant to represent many elements of the series mixing together for the final episode.
 Additionally, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including apparel, toys, accessories, make-up, and jewelry.

 Release

 "The Series Finale" was released on the streaming service Disney+ on March 5, 2021.
-Upon the episode's release at midnight PST, Disney+ experienced technical difficulties, mostly on the west coast of the United States, given the influx of viewers attempting to watch the episode right when it was released.
+Upon the episode's release at midnight PST, Disney+ experienced technical difficulties, mostly on the west coast of the United States, due to the influx of viewers attempting to watch the episode.
 The issues only affected approximately 2,300 users.
+The episode, along with the rest of WandaVision, was released on Ultra HD Blu-ray and Blu-ray on November 28, 2023.
+The release includes deleted scenes from this episode: one revealing that Ralph Bohner is Jimmy Woo's witness, and one with "Agnes" talking to the police while an in-universe laugh track plays.